Picture of Nikayla Jefferson

 Nikayla Jefferson

 Nikayla Jefferson is a writer, poet, organizer, and ongoing curious and concerned participant-observer of this human experience.
-She’s currently the program manager and writer for One Earth Sangha.
-She’s a two-time graduate of UC Santa Barbara and holds a master's degree in Political Science.
-Nikayla worked as an organizer and writer for the Sunrise Movement, and co-founded the San Diego chapter.
+She's a co-founder and Editorial Director of the Buddhist Eco-Chaplaincy Association.
+She’s a two-time graduate of UC Santa Barbara and holds a master’s degree in Political Science.
+Previously, Nikayla held roles at One Earth Sangha and the Sunrise Movement.
 Nikayla’s writing has been published in Los Angeles Times, the Boston Globe, the Guardian, the Nation, and others.
-She’s a contributing writer for Yale Climate Connections, training as a Buddhist eco-chaplain, and on the board of the Rocky Mountain EcoDharma Center.
-She describes her Buddhist lineage as a fun and funky mix of Insight and Plum Village.
+She’s a contributing writer for Yale Climate Connections and Board Vice President of the Rocky Mountain EcoDharma Retreat Center.
+She practices in the Insight tradition.

 EcoDharma